polterguy/phosphorusfive-dox/chapter-18.md

 ## To branch or not to branch

 A lot of times, you can choose between using branching Active Events, or using more complex lambda expressions.
 Often this is a choice, which you will have to do in accordance to the problem at hand.
-Though, for instance, in the above code, we are looping through a bunch of nodes, and using an **[if]**, to extract only the nodes having some specified name.
+For instance, in the above code, we are looping through a bunch of nodes, and using an **[if]**, to extract only the nodes having some specified name.

 ```
 _data